fetchai/agents-aea/packages/fetchai/agents/aries_alice/README.md

 ## Description

 This agent is part of the Fetch.ai Aries demo.
 It simulates the Alice actor of the demo linked above.
 It uses its primary skill, the `fetchai/aries_alice` skill, to do the following:

-    * registers Alice on the `SOEF` service.
+* Registers Alice on the `SOEF` service.
-    * On receiving an invitation details from Faber AEA (see `fetchai/aries_faber` agent) it connects with an underlying aries cloud agent (ACA) instance and executes an `accept-invitation` command.
+* On receiving an invitation details from Faber AEA (see `fetchai/aries_faber` agent), it connects with an underlying Aries Cloud Agent (ACA) instance and executes an `accept-invitation` command.

 ## Links